SMTP Setup

 Django

-Add to your settings.py:
+Add to settings.py:

 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'